elisemykle/javascript1-ma2/README.md

-# javascript1-ma2
+# Yeoman
-MA02 for Javascript 1
+MA02 for Workshop2